dildeepgill/dildeepgill/README.md

 A bit about me:

-👨‍💻 I am a web dev bootcamp graduate at Juno College of Technology
+👨‍💻 I am a web dev bootcamp graduate from Juno College of Technology

 🏦 Former bank clerk and supervisor at a logistics company